 And I'll tell you what we'll do.

-Um great book, by the way.
+Great book, by the way.

 We'll take your calls on the other side.

-I know a lot of you uh uh well j I was with my daughter yesterday at a uh tournament of hers, and uh the news broke, I guess Kimmel had sent his tweet to me, and I'm gonna respond to it on TV tonight.
+I know a lot of you, well, I was with my daughter yesterday at a tournament of hers, and the news broke.

-But you know, we got all this other breaking news.
+But, you know, we got all this other breaking news.

 And it wouldn't surprise me if it happened now.

-I mean, that's it wouldn't none nothing would surprise me.
+I mean, nothing would surprise me.

-And North Korea's agreed to talk about denuclearizing the entire Korean peninsula, which is big news, but of course Stormy Daniels takes the way.
+And North Korea has agreed to talk about denuclearizing the entire Korean peninsula, which is big news.

-And it's not good none of this is good for the country.
+None of this is good for the country.

-You know, basically the entire presidency of Donald Trump, he's not had a a moment to breathe with the media running with over a year.
+You know, basically the entire presidency of Donald Trump, he's not had a moment to breathe with the media running with over a year.

 There's obviously no evidence of collusion so far because we don't see any of it.